IN-CORE/incore-docs/manual_jb/content/analyses/non_structural_building_dmg.md

 Liquefaction effect, which is defined as a change in stress condition, in which material that is ordinarily a solid behaves like a liquid can be considered as well.
 The LMF (Liquefaction Modification Factor) values are implemented as multiplication factors to the median fragility values and they must be present in the dataset.
-This analysis uses two types of fragility curves assigned to the building; acceleration-sensitive (AS) and drift-sensitive (DS).
+This analysis can support various types of fragility curves assigned to the building: e.g.acceleration-sensitive (AS) and drift-sensitive (DS).

-The code covers Normal and LogNormal fragilities with 3 limit states for AS and DS and creates an output CSV file with corresponding damage states.
+The code covers Normal and LogNormal fragilities with 3 limit states and creates an output CSV file with corresponding damage states.
 The second output file is a JSON with information about hazard and fragilities.